buddhist-uni/buddhist-uni.github.io/_content/av/mn152-explanation_bodhi.md

 minutes: 60
 ---

-The last sutta in the Majjhima Nikaya stumps Bhikkhu Bodhi.
+The last sutta in the Majjhima Nikāya stumps Bhikkhu Bodhi.